 If you’re unable or unwilling to quit, or if smoking is causing persistent excessive sweat or hyperhidrosis there are other options.
 You can try clinical strength antiperspirants to start off, or adjusting your diet to sweat less.

+The quickest fix would be to apply an antiperspirant.
 For antiperspirants, I’d recommend trying out Certain Dri(click here to view on Amazon) if you’re experiencing pit sweating.
 SweatBlock(click here to view on Amazon) if you have sensitive skin or sweat excessively in more places than just your pits.

 Try to eat more leafy greens, Tomatoes and almonds.
 These sorts of foods are rich in vital bodily minerals such as magnesium, B-complex vitamins and potassium.